This document will help you learn about NBomber Cluster. NBomber Cluster is available in the Enterprise version, including a free trial period.

 And also we defined

-Instead of hardcoded file path you can use CLI arguments.
+Instead of hardcoded file path and license key you can use CLI arguments.